-You see, I don’t think I’ve learned many life lessons while travelling solo and I certainly don’t do it to make friends (something to do with my pronounced introversion, I think).
+You see, I don’t think I’ve learned many life lessons while travelling solo and I certainly don’t do it to make friends (something to do with my pronounced introversion, which I wrote about in this post on travel for introverts).
 So I thought I might add a different perspective into the mix and share ten good reasons to travel solo – and none of them has anything to do with ‘finding yourself’.

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I may earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

 Before I jump into the list, I thought some context on my solo travel experience would be useful.

 Since I met my husband 20 years ago, he has been my main travel partner and we’ve travelled to 29 countries on six continents together.

 However, I took my first solo travel trip nine years ago.
 My husband was invited away for a week for a friend’s stag trip, and rather than stay at home feeling sorry for myself, I decided to book a trip of my own.
 I spent a few days exploring Budapest, Hungary on my own– and it was great!